Etymologies of Phrases, Words, Alphabets

 26. Bishopric from "episkopos" — to oversee.
 See too Deacon from "diaconus", a "go-between", a servant or minister.

-27. Blame in English comes from Blasmer and Blasme in French, and ultimately Blasphemy in Greek and Latin, with "phemy" based on the Greek words pheme "speech" and phone "voice, sound", while the initial "bla" is related to the Greek word blapto "to hurt", the Greek word diaballein "to slander, attack," literally "to throw across", also the Hebrew/Canaanite word Baal as seen in Beel-zebub "fly-lord".
+27. Blame in English comes from Blasmer and Blasme in French, and ultimately Blasphemy in Greek and Latin, with "phemy" based on the Greek words pheme "speech" and phone "voice, sound", while the initial "bla" is related to the Greek word blapto "hurtful", the Greek word diaballein "slandering, attacking" literally "to throw apart or scatter", also the Hebrew/Canaanite word Baal as seen in Beel-zebub "fly-lord"

 Other uses in scripture